 Starting a blog about the automotive industry?
 Get a domain name on .tech!

-- Convenient way of commuting
+- A convenient way of commuting

 Driverless cars will eliminate drivers from experiencing fatigue.
 And with integrated maps guiding the car as a default mechanism, getting lost or getting stuck in the wrong location will be a thing of the past.